 - Processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity;

-- Processing is necessary for preventive or occupational medicine, for example, assessment the working capacity of an employee and providing health or social case.
+- Processing is necessary for preventive or occupational medicine, for example, assessing the working capacity of an employee and providing health or social care.

 Further information about the legal basis for processing personal data and the conditions for processing special categories of data can be found on the Information Commissioner’s Office’s website.

 The Data Protection Act sets out the six legal principles with which the University must comply whenever it processes personal data.
 These stipulate that the data must:

 In order for us to process data 'fairly', we should: